MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ![global-overflow-IDE](MEDIA/asan-F5-global-buffer-overflow.PNG)

-## Using the Address Sanitizer from Visual Studio: CMake
+## Using the AddressSanitizer from Visual Studio: CMake

-To enable the Address Sanitizer for [a CMake project created to target Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160), take the following steps:
+To enable the AddressSanitizer for [a CMake project created to target Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160), take the following steps:

 Open the Configurations dropdown at the top of the IDE and click on Manage Configurations.